Developer Guide

 - User requests to undo the most recent action.

 - CampusBridge shows the updated state and a success message.
+If restored contacts do not match the active filter, they may remain hidden and the success message states this explicitly.

 Use case ends.